 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sony DT 11-18mm F4.5-5.6 weighs 360g, 67% (740g) lighter than the Tamron 15-30mm f2.8 VC USD's weight of 1100g.

 Lens Mounts